 - Playwriting: Submit two ten-page playwriting samples.
 (Playwriting samples should be sent at a minimum of two weeks in advance of your interview.
 See the departmental mailing address below).

 - Stage Management: Present a prompt script and organizational materials from productions you have been involved with.
 Be prepared to discuss your materials.

-- Technical Theater: Present a portfolio of your theater work.
+- Technical Theatre: Present a portfolio of your theatre work.
 Be prepared to discuss them.
 The portfolio may include video or audio samples, pictures, renderings, and technical drawings.